The observed impact of galaxy halo gas on fast radio bursts

 The subset of FRBs that intersect the halos of nearby galaxies have statistically higher extragalactic DMs than the rest of the CHIME/FRB sample.
-The distributions of DMs in the fiducial sample of CHIME/FRB galaxy intersections, and in the remaining CHIME/FRB sample, are shown in Figure 2.
 We calculate the extragalactic DM by subtracting a model for the ${\rm DM}_{\rm MW}$ along each FRB sightline\cite{ne2001}.
-In this fiducial sample, we exclude FRBs observed at Galactic latitudes within 5\,degrees of the Galactic plane to mitigate systematic errors in the model for ${\rm DM}_{\rm MW}$.
-To determine the significance of the mean-DM excess, we employ a two-sided t-test.
-For the fiducial $b_\perp$, we find a p-value of 0.033.
-We also explored the variation in p-value for this test when considering different values of $b_\perp$ (Figure 3).
-For $b_\perp$ between approximately 100\,kpc and 300\,kpc, we find two-sided t-test p-values less than 0.05.
+In this fiducial sample, we exclude FRBs observed at Galactic latitudes within $\pm$\,5\,degrees of the Galactic plane to mitigate systematic errors in the model for ${\rm DM}_{\rm MW}$.
+To determine the significance of the mean-DM excess, we employ two statistical tests (see Methods for details).
+The first is a jackknife re-sampling of the data, corresponding to a nonparametric test that does not make any assumptions about the underlying DM distribution.
+Randomized FRBs are put through the same cross-matching procedure with $\lesssim$\,40\,Mpc GWGC galaxies as the real data, and the ``intersecting'' CHIME/FRB sources are compared with the ``non-intersecting'' FRB DMs.
+This allows us to ask, in what fraction of random samples do we see a DM excess larger than the true data.
+This is a one-sided test.
+The second statistic we use is a two-sample one-sided t-test, which is designed explicitly to look for a positive shift in the mean DM of galaxy-intersecting FRBs.

+For both statistical tests, we analyze the significance of the observed DM excess as a function of $b_\perp$.
+In Figure 2, we show the DM excess for different choices of $b_\perp$ together with the results from 1000 jackknife re-samplings of the data.
+For $b_\perp$ between 75\,kpc and 300\,kpc, we find the jackknife and one-sided t-test p-values are all less than $5\%$ and in only $0.5\%$ of the resampled curves are the mean DM excesses as extreme as those of the real, unshuffled data (Methods).
+We have shown through simulation that neither test is biased towards small p-values and both are more sensitive to shifts in mean DM than a more generic nonparametric test, the Kolmogorov–Smirnov (KS) test (see Methods and Extended Data Figure 1).